 - Income Protection is not a savings or investment product ‐ it will only pay out if a valid claim is made.

-To get a quote and apply for Income Protection Benefit, you’ll need to book an appointment with one of our expert Financial Planning Managers.
+To get a quote and apply, you will need to book an appointment with an adviser at Legal & General.

 - Help identify your needs.

 - Make recommendations for protection to suit your personal circumstances.